papivot/pace-docs/PKS Advanced troubleshooting with BOSH.md

 ```
 #### Events

-- To fetch all events that were generated for the deployment, execute the following
+- To fetch all events that were generated for the deployment, execute the following:

 > `bosh -e pcf -d service-instance_47267983-9989-41ce-bc33-905e249b1fbc events`